Overview

 We ask the public to allow State and federal agricultural officials to visit your property for inspections if you have boxwoods so that they can place traps on or near your property.

-If you live inside Niagara County, you don’t need to report your findings.
+If you live inside Niagara, Erie, Orleans, Monroe, Wayne, Cayuga, or Oswego County, you don’t need to report your findings.
 We encourage you to keep checking your boxwoods regularly for this pest.
-If you find a BTM infestation within Niagara County, remove infected branches by pruning them with a thinning cut.
+If you find a BTM infestation within these counties, remove infected branches by pruning them with a thinning cut.
 Then, dispose of material by double-bagging it in plastic bags and putting it out with your household trash.
 Dead, diseased, or damaged plant parts can be pruned out at any time of the year.